Netherlands increase airport, border security after Belgium attacks

-AMSTERDAM (Reuters) - Dutch police stepped up security patrols at airports and tightened checks at borders after Tuesday’s attacks in neighboring Belgium, the security agency said.
+AMSTERDAM, March 22 (Reuters) - Dutch police stepped up security patrols at airports and tightened checks at borders after Tuesday’s attacks in neighbouring Belgium, the security agency said.

 Flights were diverted from Brussels to Amsterdam following attacks at the Belgian capital’s airport earlier on Tuesday in which at least 13 people are believed killed.
 Trains heading south to Belgium were subject to indefinite delays, Dutch state railways said.